uncenter/uncenter.dev/src/content/style.md

 SVG: "palette"
 ---

-{% callout "Work-In-Progress", "construction", "warning" %}
+{% callout ":construction: Work-In-Progress", "warning" %}
 This document is evolving slowly!
 Nothing is final...
 {% endcallout %}

 This is my style guide.
 You can also read my [about page](/about) if you want to read how I *created* this website.
 This document talks more about the visual design.

-{% callout "Inspiration", "book", "info" %}
+{% callout ":book: Inspiration", "info" %}
 This page is inspired and based of off [Binyamin's style guide](https://binyam.in/style/), which took inspiration from [Brian Devries's style guide](https://brianjdevries.com/style-guide/).
 {% endcallout %}